dekonvoluted/dekonvoluted.github.io/_posts/2014-02-17-how-i-back-up-my-data.md

 My backup strategy is to make periodic, incremental copies of my three volumes.
 I currently to this to two HDDs, one backing up my home and my archive and the other entirely devoted to backing up my media.
-I do this periodically (at least weekly), so if any of my active disks croak, I should be able to get a new device and restore my most recent backup and not lose more than a week\'s worth of changes.
+I do this periodically (at least weekly), so if any of my active disks croak, I should be able to get a new device and restore my most recent backup and not lose more than a week's worth of changes.

 Now, for the longest time, I used to create snapshot-style backups with my data exactly mirrored on the external, backup drive.
-The advantage of this is that the backup device itself is a clean drop-in replacement for the drive it\'s a mirror of.
+The advantage of this is that the backup device itself is a clean drop-in replacement for the drive it's a mirror of.
-It\'s also space efficient in that it uses no more space that the amount of data being mirrored.
+It's also space efficient in that it uses no more space that the amount of data being mirrored.
 The downside, however, is that there is almost no history preserved.
 There is just one snapshot to restore back to.
 Of course, depending on available space, you could keep several complete snapshots of the data.